pkoretic/recurse/README.md

 ## Styling

-This is not required but it is preferred.
-When writing code please use provided [.clang-format](https://github.com/xwalk/recurse/blob/master/.clang-format)
+When writing code please use provided [.clang-format](https://github.com/xwalk/recurse/blob/master/.clang-format).
+There is a nice [vim-clang-format](https://github.com/rhysd/vim-clang-format) plugin that you can use in vim.

+You can also call it manually

 ```
 clang-format -i source.hpp